plantanapp/documentation/docs/Actions/execute-token.md

 ```

 ### `3.
-Set a Session token with Variable SetSession`
+Set a Session token with SetSession token`

 You can set the value of a session token by using the example below.
-You can retrieve the value of the session token using the Session Variable.
+You can retrieve the value of the session token using the Session token.

 ```json